jewelcse/course-management-system/README.md

 # Course Management System

-A micro-service based rest services that's manages the courses,student and teachers of an institution.
+A microservice based rest services that's manages the courses,student and teachers of an institution.
 There are three micro-services ex.
-1. course micro-service 2. student micro-service 3. teacher micro-service.
+1. course microservice 2. student microservice 3. teacher microservice.
 All three has their own responsibility.